Listener letter on science: Investigation

 The Royal Society's investigation of Cooper and Nola was criticised by several Royal Society fellows, who threatened to resign if they were disciplined.
 University of Auckland literature professor Brian Boyd criticised what he described as the "knee jerk" reaction to the Listener letter and described the view that mātauranga Māori be protected and only transmitted by Māori as contrary to the principles of universities and the Royal Society.
-Massey University chemistry professor Peter Schwerdtfeger criticised the Royal Socety's investigation as shameful and urged them to be open to debate and discussion.
+Massey University chemistry professor Peter Schwerdtfeger criticised the Royal Society's investigation as shameful and urged them to be open to debate and discussion.
 New Zealand Free Speech Union spokesperson Jonathan Ayling argued that the pursuit of science depends on free speech and accused the Royal Society of "abandoning its own heritage and tradition of academic freedom."
+At the end of March 2022, 70 Royal Society fellows signed a motion of no confidence in the Society over its treatment of the signatories of the letter.

 On 11 March 2022, the Royal Society published the decision of its Initial Investigation Panel, which concluded that the "complaints should not proceed to a Complaints Determination Committee" on the basis of clause 6.4(i) of the Complaints Procedures: "the complaint is not amenable to resolution by a Complaint Determination Committee, including by reason of its demanding the open-ended evaluation of contentious expert opinion or of contested scientific evidence amongst researchers and scholars".